 Tools like FaceTime and WhatsApp are some of the most widely used video calling tools in the consumer market today.
 What makes them so popular?
 They’re easy to use.
 Just one tap of a button and you’re connected to people anywhere in the world.
 This focus on the user experience is trickling into the professional world.

-As distributed workforces and video conferencing continue to grow in the enterprise, having video quality that’s just “good enough” isn’t going to cut it.
+As video meeting usage increases in both small businesses and enterprises, having video quality that’s just “good enough” isn’t going to cut it.
 Employees (especially remote workers) need to connect with their colleagues and customers in a way that replicates in-person interactions.
 Video quality is key to achieving that.

 Going forward, HD video and audio will become the standard for video conferencing.
 We might also begin to see initial testing of UHD (ultra-high-definition) 4K video meetings, as computer and mobile displays—as well as internet performance—are starting to support that resolution.

-While privacy and security are top priorities for any organization, as video conferencing increases in popularity and we start to see widespread adoption in industries like healthcare or law, we will likely see more solutions offering innovative ways to protect their users’ data and communications against fraud and abuse.
+Privacy and security are top priorities for any organization.
+But as more businesses see the benefits of video conferencing and adoption improves in industries like healthcare or law, we can expect more solutions that offer innovative ways to protect their users’ data and communications against fraud and abuse.

 The future of meetings

-One prediction we can all agree on is that video conferencing will continue to transform the global workforce.
-As remote work grows and more meetings are held online, video communications will be a huge focus for organizations going forward.
+As hybrid and remote work increases and more meetings are held virtually, video communications will be a huge focus for organizations going forward.
 Make sure your organization is ready to adapt.